abessudnov/abessudnov.github.io/_pages/cv.md

 Professional service
 ------
-* Director of Education; Department of Sociology, Philosophy and Anthropology, University of Exeter (20019 -- present)
+* Director of Education; Department of Sociology, Philosophy and Anthropology, University of Exeter (2019-22)
 * Member of Research Committee 28, International Sociological Association
 * Reviewer for the American Sociological Review, European Sociological Review, Social Forces, Sage, Routledge, ESRC, Russia's Science Foundation and others